-Andalusian Energy LLC is optimizing the safe delivery of affordable compressed natural gas with its patented technology to underserved markets primarily throughout Central America and the Caribbean, while simultaneously strengthening regional economies and power grids that in turn build higher standards of living, better jobs and responsible industrial growth.
-Our business is compressed natural gas – our passion is safety.
+Andalusian Energy is optimizing the safe delivery of affordable compressed natural gas with its agile, patented technology to underserved markets in Central America and the Caribbean, strengthening regional economies and power grids that build and enable higher standards of living, better jobs and responsible industry growth.
+In essence, Andalusian is creating an affordable and efficient natural gas virtual pipeline, initially providing continuous flow from Louisiana’s Gateway Port to Puerto Cortes in Honduras with additional destinations planned for Central America, the Caribbean, and Mexico.

 Our Leadership Team…

-Our leadership team is comprised of subject matter experts experienced in developing innovative solutions to complex challenges in the space of safely transporting natural gas, international finance, responsible environmental stewardship, organizational excellence, ocean shipping and marketing.
+Our leadership team is comprised of subject matter experts experienced in the development of innovative solutions for complex challenges related to safe transportation of natural gas, international finance, responsible environmental stewardship, organizational excellence, ocean shipping and marketing.

 Executive Chairman and Chief Technology Officer